 Letters of Recommendation: It is important to have strong letters of recommendation from professors who are familiar with candidates' academic work.
 Applicants who have been out of school for several years should try to reestablish contact with former professors.
 Additional letters from employers may also be included.
 Recommenders should comment not only on the applicant's academic readiness for our PhD program but also on the applicants' future potential as teachers and scholars.

-GREs: High scores in the Verbal (700) and Subject tests (650, i.e., English and American literature) are positive additions to the application but are by no means the most important aspect of one’s candidacy.
+GREs: High scores in the Verbal (166, or 700 in the old scoring system) and Subject tests (650 in English Literature) are positive additions to the application but are by no means the most important aspect of one's candidacy.
 (The Quantitative and Analytical scores carry less weight than the Verbal and Subject scores.)
 Applicants should make timely plans to take these examinations in order to ensure that the scores arrive by the January application deadline.
 Scores received after mid-January may be too late to be considered.

 Statement of Purpose: The Statement of Purpose is not a personal statement and should not be heavily weighted down with autobiographical anecdotes.
 It should focus on giving the admissions committee a clear sense of applicants' individual interests and strengths.
 Applicants need not indicate a precise field of specialization, if they do not know, but it is helpful to know something about a candidate's professional aspirations and sense of their own skills, as well as how the Harvard English department might help in attaining their goals.
 Those who already have a research topic in mind should outline it in detail, giving a sense of how they plan their progress through the program.
 Those who do not should at least attempt to define the questions and interests they foresee driving their work over the next few years.